Joe Manchin Betrays West Virginia

 The fantasy is that coal’s demise is all the fault of the coastal liberal elites who thumb their noses at good hard-working Christian people like the ones who live in West Virginia’s small towns and mine and haul its coal.

-Now, it is true of course that many liberals want the United States to ditch fossil fuels.
-I’m among them, although I also want to be sure that Washington devotes trillions—yes, trillions—to investing in West Virginia over the coming decades, partly as a thank you for powering America’s rise to world dominance and our defeat of fascism, but mostly to give the people of the state a new and more secure future.
+Now it is true of course that many liberals want the U.S. to ditch fossil fuels.
+I’m among them, although I also want to be sure that Washington devotes trillions—yes, trillions—to investing in West Virginia over the coming decades, partly as a thank-you for powering America’s rise to world dominance and our defeat of fascism, but mostly to give the people of the state a new and more secure future.

 So those things are true, but they do not mean that coal’s decline is liberalism’s fault.
-You know when the numbers of coal mining jobs starting shrinking in this country?
+You know when the numbers of coal mining jobs started shrinking in this country?
 In the 1980s.
 While Ronald Reagan was president.
-In 1985, there were 178,300 coal miners in the United States.
-In 1990, there were 137,600.
+In 1985, there were 178,300 coal miners in the U.S. In 1990, there were 137,600.
 In 1995, the number went under 100,000.
 This was all technology and automation.
 In other words: the free market, doing its thing.

-But it was the private sector that unleashed this curse on America, praying on particularly vulnerable people and places like West Virginia, where a lot of people do physical labor for a living and lack—or lacked, until evil big government and Barack Obama came along—the health coverage that ensures they can go see a real doctor instead of just hopping into an urgent care clinic where they get fentanyl script and are shoved out the door.
-More than half a million West Virginians have enrolled in the Obamacare exchanges—that’s nearly one third of the state.
+But it was the private sector that unleashed this curse on America, preying on particularly vulnerable people and places like West Virginia, where a lot of people do physical labor for a living and lack—or lacked, until evil big government and Barack Obama came along—the health coverage that ensures they can go see a real doctor instead of just hopping into an urgent care clinic where they get a fentanyl script and are shoved out the door.
+More than half a million West Virginians have enrolled in the Obamacare exchanges—that’s nearly one-third of the state.

 But the accepted story line is that government and liberalism are destroying the state.
 It’s the precise opposite of the truth.
 What has ravaged the state is the free market: automation, technology, a cheaper and cleaner coal alternative, and heavy prescription drugs.